thedeeno/web-component-tester-istanbul/README.md

 Web-Component-Tester-Istanbul
 =============================

-Adds istanbul coverage reporting to web-component-tester.
+Istanbul coverage plugin for web-component-tester.

-After configuring this plugin, web-component-tester will report collect and report test coverage (via istanbul) for your project on each test run.
+Use this plugin to collect and report test coverage (via istanbul) for your project on each test run.

 # Installation